top of page

 Fetch Data in Next.js Pages

-Create a page to fetch and display data from the custom API.
+Create pages to fetch, create, update, and delete data from the custom API.

-Create a new file called persons.js in the pages directory:
+Create a new file called companies.js in the pages directory:

 import { useEffect, useState } from 'react';